sphinx-doc/sphinx/doc/ext/math.rst

 :mod:`mathbase` defines these new markup elements:

-.. role:: math
+.. rst:role:: math

    Role for inline math.
 Use like this::

       Since Pythagoras, we know that :math:`a^2 + b^2 = c^2`.

-.. directive:: math
+.. rst:directive:: math

    Directive for displayed math (math that takes the whole line for itself).